valentincanonical/diy-microcloud/README.md

 TODO: more drawings and more on the outcome

-TODO: LXD from charmhub command to be checked

 -->

 **Have you dreamt of having your own home cloud but found it too complex?